itsmarianmc/itsmarianmc/README.md

 <p align="center">
     <span>&copy; 2025 <a href="https://github.com/itsmarianmc/">itsmarian</a> & <a href="https://github.com/ProjektCity">Projekt City Ltd.</a> | All rights reserved.</span>
 </p>
-<sub>Vencord, as well as BetterDiscord are against Discord's Terms of Service and can potentially ban your Discord account.
-I do not endorse Vencord or BetterDiscord and disassociate myself from these services and am merely providing a service and am not affiliated with these services.</sub>
+<sub><sub>Vencord, as well as BetterDiscord are against Discord's Terms of Service and can potentially ban your Discord account.
+I do not endorse Vencord or BetterDiscord and disassociate myself from these services and am merely providing a service and am not affiliated with these services.</sub></sub>